Gap Year Travel Insurance

 How does this policy work ?

-Gap Year Travel Insurance usually lasts a period of 12 months but can be less or more than this.
-It is important that you check the actual duration of your trip and unlike an Annual Multi Trip Travel Insurance policy, it is usually the cover for the duration of the trip away from the United Kingdom, the Channel Islands or the Republic of Ireland.
+Gap Year Travel Insurance usually lasts a period of 12 months but can be less than nthis.
+It is important that you check the actual duration of your trip and unlike an Annual Multi Trip Travel Insurance policy, it is usually the cover for the duration of the trip away from the United Kingdom or the Channel Islands.
+You will need to have a date of return, for the policy to be valid.

 Benefits of Gap Year Travel Insurance

-The main Benefit is this type of policy can provide cover for you to travel to more than one Country and Continents, without having to check with your Insurer if the cover applies.
+The main Benefit is this type of policy can provide cover for you to travel to more than one Country or Region, without having to check with your Insurer if the cover applies.

 Gap Year Travel Insurance can offer you the chance to work part of the time you are away from home or for the duration of the months you have decided to away.
 This work can be as diverse as Fruit Picking to as a Volunteer Work in one country or more than one country.
 This policy can offer a varied number of Sports and Activities, popular with among travellers such as Trekking or Scuba Diving.